 Kepler-22 is a yellow main sequence star located in the constellation Cygnus.
-With an apparent magnitude of 11.664, the star is invisible to the naked eye.
+With an apparent magnitude of 11.664, the star is invisible to the unaided eye.
 It lies at an approximate distance of 638 light years from Earth.
 The Kepler-22 system hosts a planet, designated Kepler-22b, which orbits in the star’s habitable zone.
 Discovered in 2011, Kepler-22b was the first exoplanet confirmed to be orbiting in the habitable zone of a Sun-like star.

 Kepler-22 is a Sun-like hydrogen-fusing dwarf of the spectral type G5V.
 It is slightly smaller, less massive and less luminous than the Sun.
 The star has a mass of 0.97 solar masses and a radius of 0.979 solar radii.
 With an effective temperature of 5,518 K, it shines with 0.79 solar luminosities.
 Kepler-22 is a very slow spinner, with a projected rotational velocity of only 0.6 km/s.
 Its estimated age is about 4 billion years.